-If credentials are submitted in a language other than one of the official languages of the Convention (English, French and Spanish) , they shall be accompanied by a translation into {either English, French or Spanish} one of those three languages, and the translation shall be produced and sealed or otherwise duly authorized by the Ministry for Foreign Affairs or its diplomatic representation, or the office of the Head of Delegation or the office of one of the delegates whose name is listed in the Credentials.
+If credentials are submitted in a language other than one of the official languages of the Convention (English, French and Spanish) , they shall be accompanied by a translation into one of the official languages{either English, French or Spanish} one of those three languages, and the translation shall be produced and sealed or otherwise duly authorized by the Ministry for Foreign Affairs or its diplomatic representation, or the office of the Head of Delegation or the office of one of the delegates whose name is listed in the Credentials.

-Rule 19 {Credentials Committee}
+Rule 19 Credentials Committee

-A Credentials Committee composed of {6 members} with one Party from each of the Ramsar regions, elected at the first session of each ordinary meeting on the basis of a proposal from the Standing Committee or Conference Committee, shall examine the credentials and submit its report to the Conference of the Parties for approval.
+A Credentials Committee, composed of {6 members} with one Contracting Party from each of the Ramsar regions, elected at the first session of each ordinary meeting on the basis of a proposal from the Conference Bureau Standing Committee or Conference Committee, shall examine the credentials and submit its report to the Conference of the Parties for approval.

-{The President Chair of the Credentials Committee shall be elected by the Committee.
+The President Chair of the Credentials Committee shall be elected by the Committee from amongst its members.
 Holder of this post shall have equivalent powers and duties in relation to meetings of the Committee as the President of the Conference.
 A majority of the members of the Committee shall constitute a quorum.
-Decisions of the Committee shall be taken by majority vote.
+Decisions of the Committee shall be taken by simple majority vote.
 No member shall have more than one vote.
-Meetings of the Committee shall be held in private unless otherwise determined by the Conference.}
+Meetings of the Committee shall be held in private unless otherwise determined by the Conference of the Parties.

+The Credential Committee shall examine all credentials deposited with the Secretariat and make recommendations to the Conference of the Parties.

-Rule 20 {Provisional Participation}
+Rule 20 Provisional Participation

-Deleted Pending a decision of the Conference of the Parties upon their credentials, representatives shall be entitled to participate provisionally in the meeting
+Pending a decision of the Conference of the Parties upon their credentials, representatives shall be entitled to participate provisionally in the meeting

 {The Credentials Committee shall examine all credentials deposited with the Convention Secretariat and report promptly to the Conference, which shall decide any and all questions arising.}